antreva-tech/client-guloyas-tour/README.md

 vercel
 ```

-Or connect your GitHub repository to Vercel for automatic deployments.
+Or connect the repository to Vercel for automatic deployments.

 ## License

-Proprietary — Kairu Enterprises
+Proprietary — Antreva Tech